 How to make Vegan Corn Fritters

-Making these corn fritters is very simple, and almost identical to making non-vegan fritters.
+Making these corn fritters is very simple and almost identical to making non-vegan fritters.
 I just swap real eggs for flax eggs.
 There are detailed instructions in the recipe card at the bottom of this post, but for a step-by-step overview with images, then read on!

-Step One: Make your flax eggs by combining flaxseed meal with water and leaving it to sit for a few minutes until thick and gelatinous.
+Step One: Make your flax eggs by combining a flaxseed meal with water and leaving it to sit for a few minutes until thick and gelatinous.

 Step Two: Mix your batter.
 Add all ingredients into a large bowl and mix until combined.